saintmac/vyte-api-v2-doc/docs/guides/getting-started.md

 ## Test your API key

 Now you will be able to perform your first request.
-To stay simple, we will just test if your API key work well.
+To stay simple, we will just test if your API key works well.

 To do this, just make an HTTP request to `https://api.vyte.in/v2/auth/test` and authenticate the request with your API key :